gspr/etagsum/README.md

 The code is licensed under the GNU General Public License, verson 3.0.

+## Installing

+For now, etagsum is just a single executable Python script, and can be installed any way you like.
+All Python 3 versions should be supported.

 ## Running

 Invocations are similar to those of `sha256sum` and friends from GNU